akouryy/my-design-soft/README-en.md

 * You can move points.
 * You can move the vertices of straight lines and Bezier curves.
 * You can change the colors of points, straight lines, and Bezier curves.
-* Adding the control points to the animation, you can change the colors and positions of the objects gradually.
+* You can change the colors and positions of the objects gradually by adding the control points to the animation.
 * You can delete the control points of animation.